-- A student presentation as of session 2 (students individually prepare a presentation as part of the theme lectures) (30%). - An individual research paper (70%). - In case of an unsatisfactory mark the student can choose the first resit for repairing the paper.
+- A student presentation (students individually prepare a presentation as part of the theme lectures) (30%). - An individual research paper (70%). - In case of an unsatisfactory mark the student can choose the first resit for repairing the paper.

 In case of a second resit one has to take a new case/event.